aaron-c-jones/tahamonfared.github.io/_posts/2016-12-26-EM-Algorithm-Missing.md

 ~~~

-This one was just a test run! let's try to input a bigger dataset with more NAs.
+This one was just a test run!
+Let's try to input a larger dataset with more NAs.

 ~~~r
 require(mvtnorm)